Reformed Dutch Church of Claverack

-The Reformed Dutch Church of Claverack is located on New York State Route 9H at the north end of the hamlet of Claverack, New York, United States.
-It is a brick church built in the mid-18th century and renovated and expanded twice in the 19th, reaching its present form in 1879.
+The Reformed Dutch Church of Claverack is located at the north end of the hamlet of Claverack, New York, United States.
 The congregation was founded in 1716.
+The brick church was built in the mid-18th century and renovated and expanded twice in the 19th, reaching its present form in 1879.
+New York State Route 9 H passes by it.

-It is the oldest institutional building in Columbia County.
+The church is the oldest institutional building in Columbia County.
+Its early congregations were made up of ethnic Dutch and German Protestant colonists.
 In 2001 it was listed on the National Register of Historic Places, along with several of its other buildings and cemetery.
 The dead buried there include one of George Washington's aides and a former speaker of the state assembly.

 Property

 The church complex is on a 17.2 acre parcel of land on the east side of Route 9H, roughly 650 ft north of its junction with routes 23 and 23B in the center of Claverack.
 It is on a small rise about 75 ft from the road, sheltered by mature trees around a paved driveway and parking lot.
 The surrounding area is rural to the north and residential, with large lots, to the south.
 In that direction, on the same side of Route 9H, is the George Felpel House, also on the Register.

 There are three buildings, a garage, parsonage and the Christian Education Center, to its south.
 The cemetery, which takes up most of the property, is to the north with a small stone shed in the middle.
-All the buildings on the property except the Christian Education Center, and the cemetery, are considered contributing resources to the National Register listing.
+All the buildings on the property, except the Christian Education Center and the cemetery, are considered contributing resources to the National Register listing.